 The signs of emotional abuse in a toxic relationship

-Emotional abuse is often hidden in the shadows of an abusive relationship as it’s not visible like physical abuse but can be just as damaging.
+Emotional abuse is often hidden in the shadows of an abusive relationship because it’s not visible like physical abuse but can be just as damaging.

 Many people suffer in silence, unaware that the toxic behaviors they endure are, in fact, abusive.
 The purpose of this post is to shed light on the subtle and insidious nature of emotional abuse, arming you with the knowledge and tools necessary to identify and address it.